grey-fish/grey-fish.github.io/Natas/Level8.md

 Above function does the following<br/>
     secret -> `base64_encode` -> `strrev` -> `bin2hex` -> Encoded secret

-Now to get our secret we need to follow above steps in reverse order.
+Now to get our secret we need to follow above steps in <u>reverse order</u>.
 Which basically means<br/>
     Encoded secret -> `hex2bin` -> `strrev` -> `base64_decode` -> secret

- Below i have done exactly that, To see different stages, i go step by step :
+ Below we go in reverse order, but step by step so that we can see intermediary stages also :
  ```php
  $encodedSecret = "3d3d516343746d4d6d6c315669563362";